-It’s speculated that these hi-so (slang for “wealthy people” in Thai) people might have rented the vests from motorbike taxi riders so that they could get vaccines.
+It’s speculated that these hi-so (English loan phrase for “high society” types) people might have rented the vests from motorbike taxi riders so that they could get vaccines.
 Such an incident occurred previously, with Khlong Toei residents selling their vaccine coupons to foreigners for up to THB3,000.

 Anutin said people should refrain from such action and assured the public that there will be enough vaccines for everyone.